accessibilitywars/zaw2/content/guides/contributor.md

 # How to Contribute

-## Time / Effort
+## Builds, time & effort

-Contributors of time and expertise are very welcomed.
+Build contributions are very welcomed.
 Most content on the site is written in markdown, a simple text file format.
-It's pretty approachable, and works like discord.
-For example, using `**asterisks**` to **bold** text is markdown.

-We have some adaptations to add Guild Wars 2 specific functionality of course, but most of the complexity will be working with github, the site that _stores_ the files.
+If you do not feel comfortable writing a build on your own, we do take manual submissions as starting points.
+At a minimum, we can work with the following information:

+- gear (armor, weapons, trinkets, runes, sigils, relic, possibly infusions)
+- build template code
+- rotation

+Contact `@berdandy` on discord to submit a build in this way.

 ## Financial

 Of course, financial contributions are always welcome too, if that's preferred.
 We have [a page set up on OpenCollective](https://opencollective.com/accessibility-wars), which is an open community funding platform.
-All funds currently go towards development and hosting costs and all of that information is transparently visible on the collective site.
+All funds currently go towards development/hosting costs and are 100% transparently visible on the collective site.

-Other options such as GitHub Sponsors or Patreon are being considered.
-Reach out [on discord](@/discord/_index.md) if you prefer one of those options.

-# Content how to...
+# Content Submission how to...

 Accessibility Wars uses a static site generator.
 This means there is no database, no server-side scripts, and no way to edit directly on the site.